cyclr/docs/pages/v2/08-custom-connectors/04-create-a-connector/11-enhanced-objects.md

     ![Object Name Mergefield 2](./images/enhanced_objects_3.png)

+### Enable field auto-discovery

-3. To enable field auto-discovery, go to the **Request Format** tab and select a method from the **Custom Fields Lookup Method** dropdown.
+To enable field auto-discovery, go to the **Request Format** tab and select a method from the **Custom Fields Lookup Method** dropdown.
 The field auto discovery method can use the `CyclrObjectName` system mergefield, but dynamic field discovery uses the copied category so that the auto discovery method to be called can be located in any category.

 </section>
 <section class="card">